 Anne Linstatter is a writer, mother, (somewhat) radical feminist, and a born-again Christian who retired from teaching Women & Religion at California State University, Northridge.

 She collected and edited personal stories for a pro-choice book, Abortion—My Choice, God’s Grace: Christian Women Tell Their Stories.
-The first time she spoke publicly in favor of preserving legal access to abortion was on a panel at Mariners Church in Irvine, California, in 1986.

 With a history dating from 1973, we are an international organization of women and men who believe that the Bible supports the equality of the sexes.
 We are Christian feminists.
 We are inclusive.
 We welcome you.